theogravity/cerebro/README.md

 ## `CerebroConfig` API

-Use the API to get values from out of your configuration.
+Use the API to fetch values from your configuration.

 ### Basic getters